w3f/Grants-Program/applications/vane-network.md

 Participated in regional and Country Maths Competitions and had numerous major achievements such as third position in regional maths competition & best in country in world scholars cup organized by Yale University while he was in secondary school.
 Started working with substrate and blockchain engineering for nearly 2+ years.Raised over 120K in the project which he worked on and contributes to substrate repo occasionaly.
 He is currently working as a blockchain engineer at TONOMUUS.NEOM ( A saudia arabia company building the digital future).

-A Polkadot Blockchain Academy Dev student
+A Polkadot Blockchain Academy Dev Alumni

-**Shankar Rao**
+** Abdelrahman Soliman **

-5+ years experience working with smart contract technologies starting with Solidity and web3js and then later worked on rust and substrate
+Ex-Booking.com core infrastructure engineer, currently working at Hopper. having 10 years of experience in developing payment systems and leading engineering teams.

-**Vijayendra Gaur**
+A Polkadot Blockchain Academy Dev Alumni

-Vijayendra has more than 7.5 years of experience in Mobile Development using Native Android and Cross Platforms such as React Native and Xamarin.
+** Madiyar Ismagulov **

-He also has 1.5 years of Rust and Blockchain development experience and 1 year exposure in the Substrate / Polkadot ecosystem.
+Designer - worked with big brands such as HBO Max, Pepsi, Lenovo… and a framer designer.